PerfectAudience/reign/README.md

         // retrieve configuration as JSON file
         Map<String, String> loadedJson = confService.getConf("examples", "config1.js");

+### Messaging between nodes

+        /** messaging example **/
+        // get the messaging service
+        MessagingService messagingService = reign.getService("messaging");

+        // send message to a single node in the "service1" service in the "examples" cluster ResponseMessage responseMessage = messagingService.sendMessage("examples", "service1", "someNodeIdentifier",
+                new SimpleRequestMessage("presence", "/"));

+        // broadcast a message to all nodes belonging to the "service1" service in the examples cluster Map<String, ResponseMessage> responseMap = messagingService.sendMessage("examples", "service1",
+                new SimpleRequestMessage("presence", "/examples"));

 ### Get and use distributed locks

         /** coordination service example **/